-Robert Fulton was born in Pennsylvania and grew up to be a polymath - painter, canal builder, inventor of the naval mine and steam boat pioneer.
+Robert Fulton was born in Pennsylvania and can only be described as a brilliant polymath - painter, canal builder, inventor of the naval mine and steam boat pioneer.
 In between all that, he managed to build the Nautilus I submarine for Napoleon and designed this Nautilus II for the British Admiralty.
 He is probably most famous for helping open up the US with steam boats and he is commemorated there (by amongst other things) lending his name to Fulton, Missouri.

 Sadly or gladly, depending on your point of view, Napoleon's navy was defeated at Trafalgar so the Royal Navy's interest in submarine waned and Fulton's design was never built.
 So this was an exercise in historical re-enactment.